thomasalgenio/thomasalgenio/README.md

 About Me:
-- 👋 Hi, I’m Thomas Casino Algenio
+- 👋 Hi, I’m Thomas Casino Algenio, Data Scientist for 5 years & currently M.S.
+Georgia Tech Student (Expected Grad.
+2025).
 - 👀 I’m interested in Data Science, Machine Learning, Data Visualization and all things data!
 - 🌱 I’m always eager to grow and learn more about my field as a Data Scientist!
 - 🚧 You can find SAMPLE PROJECTS in the links associated in my profile.